v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 An action widget can be triggered in different modes, for example a print button can be triggered as simply 'Print' or 'Export to PDF'.
-The different modes of an action are specified as a list of :class:`camelot.admin.action.Mode` objects:
+The different modes of an action are specified as a list of :class:`camelot.admin.action.base.Mode` objects:

-.. autoclass:: camelot.admin.action.Mode
+.. autoclass:: camelot.admin.action.base.Mode
+   :noindex:

 Actions and Context
 ===================

-All action classes are based on the :class:`camelot.admin.action.Action` class.
-An Action is in fact a special :class:`camelot.admin.action.ActionStep`, with some additional methods:
+All action classes are based on the :class:`camelot.admin.action.base.Action` class.
+An Action is in fact a special :class:`camelot.admin.action.base.ActionStep`, with some additional methods:

-.. autoclass:: camelot.admin.action.Action
+.. autoclass:: camelot.admin.action.base.Action
+   :noindex:

 The :attr:`name` attribute specifies the name of the action as it will be stored in the permission and preferences system.